JoseAntonioMuniz/JoseAntonioMuniz.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
+        I'm a researcher at the Finance division at the University of Bath and part of the Institute of Policy Research (IPR).
+I write about responsible investing, AI, econometrics and financial mathetmatics.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        I apply various quantitative methods to investigate the role of finance and investing in the economy and its policy implications.

-        Please reach out to collaborate 😃
+        Please reach out to collaborate.
     design:
       columns: '1'
   - block: collection
     id: papers
     content:
-      title: Featured Publications
+      title: Publications and WIP (delete)
       filters:
         folders:
           - publication